pksilen/vitja-service/README.md

 - AllowForResourceOwner Allow user to access only own resources -eg. in Orders service almost all have annotation allowForResourceOwner
 - Each above authorization annotation can be supplied at service class level, which propagates them to all functions
-- Each service function must have atleast one auth annotation
+- Each service function must have at least one auth annotation
 - Prometheus metrics (Opentelemetry)
 - Jaeger tracing (Opentelemetry)
 - Logger